determined-ai/determined/master/erd.md

 most likely the subscription matching logic for handling updates will passively solve both the offline and online fallin cases.

 Fallout is still interesting.
-Generally speaking, it can be solved by pushing updates to subscriptions which match either the old or new record when a record is updated.

 The first and best strategy to fallout is the **avoidance** strategy: just don't allow filtering on mutable columns.

-For times when avoidance is not possible, I have some ideas for online fallout:
+Unfortunately, it's unlikely we can avoid fallout entirely.

+Generally speaking, online fallout can be solved by pushing updates to subscriptions which match either the old or new record when a record is updated.
+The strategies for accomplishing this are nearly identical to the online deletion strategies:

-- the **NOTIFY-queue** strategy: use the TRIGGER to pass filterable information about the OLD row via NOTIFY.
-Broadcast events to subscriptions matching either the NEW or the OLD information.
-Note that this makes NOTIFY queue-like rather than a flag-like.
-In postgres, NOTIFY channels can fill up to 8GB of memory before they start to block, so it's likely that the queue-like behavior doesn't slow down the system until we hit a much larger scale.
+- the **NOTIFY-queue** strategy: as with online deletions, use the TRIGGER to pass filterable information about the OLD row via NOTIFY.

-- the **cache** strategy: the same cache that can accelerate the appearance/disappearance problem can be used to solve the fallout problem, without making NOTIFY queue-like, because you can grab the OLD information from the in-memory cache.
-The cost is the cache, though it has secondary benefits.
-The benefit is you can restore the flag-like NOTIFY behavior.
+- the **cache** strategy: as with online deletions, rely on an in-memory cache of primary keys, filterable info, and rbac ownership info.
+Stream fallout events wherever a subscription matches the old record in the cache.

+  There is a slight difference here from the online deletions case, which is that you can fully restore the flag-like NOTIFY behavior, since you don't need NOTIFY to pass information that is being deleted from the database.

 For offline fallout, you'd either need to have an event log of transitions (:puke:) or you'd have to use the declarative strategy.
 The declarative